isidorocotugno5P/project2/README.md

 12. More consistent placement of score and speaker throughout all different types of devices to not obstruct view/gameplay.
 13. Adding other interactive design elements like clouds drifting by or birds flying by.
 14. Adding individual audio effects, like crystal walking, jumping sounds, footstep effects, death sound, wind or field audio to create a more immersive experience.

+## New Applied Functions and Features Learned

+### Keyframes and CSS Animations

+This was probbaly the most fun aspect to learn because I have a general affinity for animation, and also it is extremely gratifying to borderline bring something to life and anthropomorphise a picture of something, or give it certain characteristics that let it come to life or makes it seem realistic.
+The challenge of also incorporate Javascript functions that manipulated when he was jumping, and walking, and that each animation sequence was triggered correctly gave me a new perspective on how to target and switch classes on different HTML elements.

+### Integrated Javascript Function

+In general functions that already exist within Javascript I find incredibly interesting and useful such as event listeners, or being able to pull something from HTML and targeting it, or changing classes on CSS of HTML elements.

+#### .play and .pause

+This took a little bit of digging because I could not get my music to play and work in a toggling function for the longest time until I found this article on .play and .pause on W3schools and applied it to my code.

+### Getting width of screen being used to calculate collision point

+window.innerWidth when applied in my collision detection algorithm as a external function that returned a value depending on the size of the screen the user is on saved me as I was only able to figure this out a few days before submission.
+This enabled me, when applied, to correctly return a specific screen size value which was categorized by using bootstrap breakpoints and given different strings (e.g. sm, md, lg, and xl), gave me the ability to individually target the different screen size and adjust the collision point dependent on screen size.

+### setInterval and setTimeout

+This came in very useful for my entire game to trigger certain functions and sequences, to let something happen infinitely or after a certain period of time.
+It gave me more control over the control when creating and destroying obstacles obstacles.

+### clearInterval

+Before I came across this function my code was causing the console to shoot out errors repeatedly because the setInterval function that was applied on the obstacle whose job it was to remove the obstacle once off screen was repeating itself upon the already deleted appended Child which made the console return an error message informing me that this Node is not a child of the parent element, because it did not exist anymore.
+Once I assigned a variable to that interval, and cleared it within the same interval dependent on a certain condition the function cleared itself the moment the condition was met and the console stopped returning error messages.

+### do...while...

+This loop came in handy when I could not figure out how to overcrowd the game area with obstacles, and make sure that the random obstacles were not coming out one after the other not giving the user the possibility of having enough space in between obstacles making the game impossible.
+The loop helped me set a more appropriate range for the number randomization which gave the obstales the necessary space to make the game playable.

+### location.reload()

+Although I would have preferred to code a game restart/reset somehow, even though I tried, I was not able to make it happen.
+So I looked into what I could do in order to reset the game nonetheless giving the user the opportunity to play the game without having to click the reload button themselves, making it appear to be a more seemless user experience.

+### Orientation: Landscape

+This was an interesting ability to acquire, since being able to target a specific orientation of touch screen devices can come in incredibly handy for individualising experiences on these devices and also controlling user experience making sure you make them see what you want them to see, and how you want them to see it.

+### fetchPriority

+Attaching this to the script linking my Javascipt to my HTML improved my performance score on lightouse by circa 30 points +/- 2 points depending on whether it was set to mobile or desktop.

+### webkit-text-stroke (width/color)

+Learning about this gave my title more depth and a more interesting design.

 ## Deployment